julielerman/PluralsightEFCore6Fundamentals/README.md

 The EF Core 7 branch is still using .NET6 but every solution (before and after) has been updated to target EF Core 7.

-The demos for Modules 2-10 required NO CHANGES AT ALL.
+The demos for Modules 2-13 required NO CHANGES AT ALL.

+I had to make one change in the API Testing demo (also part of M13) which was to call SaveChanges when adding data to the inmemory context.
+I could not find details about this change on GitHub.
+But also want to note that team is more adamant about saying the the provider is not recommended, so for the udpate to the course (EF Core 8) I will not use it any more.